Polypharmacy

-Polypharmacy is not necessarily ill-advised, but in many instances can lead to negative outcomes or poor treatment effectiveness, often being more harmful than helpful or presenting too much risk for too little benefit.
-Therefore, health professionals consider it a situation that requires monitoring and review to validate whether all of the medications are still necessary.
+Polypharmacy is not necessarily ill-advised, but it can lead to negative outcomes or poor treatment effectiveness; it is often more harmful than helpful or presents too much risk for too little benefit.
+Therefore, health professionals consider polypharmacy a situation that requires monitoring and review to validate whether all of the medications are still necessary.
 Concerns about polypharmacy include increased adverse drug reactions, drug interactions, prescribing cascade, and higher costs.
-A prescribing cascade occurs when a person is prescribed a drug and experiences an adverse drug effect that is misinterpreted as a new medical condition, so the patient is prescribed another drug.
-Polypharmacy also increases the burden of medication taking particularly in older people and is associated with medication non-adherence.
+Polypharmacy also increases the burden of taking medication, particularly in older people, and is associated with medication non-adherence.

-Polypharmacy is often associated with a decreased quality of life, including decreased mobility and cognition.
+Polypharmacy is associated with a decreased quality of life, including decreased mobility and cognition.
 Patient factors that influence the number of medications a patient is prescribed include a high number of chronic conditions requiring a complex drug regimen.
 Other systemic factors that impact the number of medications a patient is prescribed include a patient having multiple prescribers and multiple pharmacies that may not communicate.

 Whether or not the advantages of polypharmacy (over taking single medications or monotherapy) outweigh the disadvantages or risks depends upon the particular combination and diagnosis involved in any given case.
 The use of multiple drugs, even in fairly straightforward illnesses, is not an indicator of poor treatment and is not necessarily overmedication.
 Moreover, it is well accepted in pharmacology that it is impossible to accurately predict the side effects or clinical effects of a combination of drugs without studying that particular combination of drugs in test subjects.
 Knowledge of the pharmacologic profiles of the individual drugs in question does not assure accurate prediction of the side effects of combinations of those drugs; and effects also vary among individuals because of genome-specific pharmacokinetics.
 Therefore, deciding whether and how to reduce a list of medications (deprescribe) is often not simple and requires the experience and judgment of a practicing clinician, as the clinician must weigh the pros and cons of keeping the patient on the medication.
 However, such thoughtful and wise review is an ideal that too often does not happen, owing to problems such as poorly handled care transitions (poor continuity of care, usually because of siloed information), overworked physicians and other clinical staff, and interventionism.